johnjmci/JMCI-HTMLCSS-Project1/README.md

 ## Branding
 As a relatively new company, CGBG’s do not have an established visual identity beyond their logo and preference on imagery style.
 Therefore principles were defined around colours and typography to allow the site to convey a look and feel that is complementary to the brand, and which can be incorporated into the brands developing brand identity toolkit.

-Fonts - Overpass and Chivo (selected via fontpair) / Arial as fallback
+Fonts - Overpass and Chivo, selected via [fontpair](www.fontpair.com) / Arial as fallback

-Font colour - #343434 (informed by review of colour performance of options using WAVE web accessibility tool)
+Font colour - #343434, informed by review of colour performance of options using [WAVE](https://wave.webaim.org/) web accessibility tool

 Brand colours -
 Judge Gray  #523F31